UBCO-COSC499-Summer-2024/team-10-capstone-peer-review-app/docs/plan/project-plan.md

 - API Development
   - Type: Develop RESTful APIs using Express.js.
   - Security: Ensure APIs are secure and efficient.
-Research and implement pre-built security functionalities in Express.js.

 - Testing and Deployment